znac049/XEKeyboard/README.md

 in the interrupt handlers deciding which pin has changed and then invoking the appropriate callback.
 While it works well, it goes against the grain of too many years spent trying to shave cpu cycles off of interrupt handlers, so a future version will "fix" this.

+_Note. key presses are active low, so pressing a key pulls a signal down to logic 0._

 #### Reading from the PS2 keyboard
 Data from the PS2 keyboard consists of a stream of bits, grouped into 11 bit chunks which,